Rapptz/discord.py/docs/api.rst

         A guild store channel.

+    .. attribute:: thread

+        A thread channel.
+Used when creating a thread from a message.

+        .. versionadded:: 1.4

 .. class:: MessageType

     Specifies the type of :class:`Message`.
 This is used to denote if a message